atampy25/simple-mod-framework/docs/Special File Types.md

 The repository items mentioned in the file are automatically added/edited in the repository file.
 Partial edits of existing items are supported (properties will be traversed and assigned).

 ## contract.json
 A contract JSON.
-The contract inside is automatically given a custom hash (determined by "smfContract" + the contract's UUID), added to the contracts ORES and placed in the staging directory.
+The contract inside is automatically given a custom hash (determined by `smfContract` + the contract's UUID), added to the contracts ORES and placed in the staging directory.
 If you want to edit an existing contract, instead use a raw file.

 **Note:** if you want the contract to appear in Destinations, you must use the `mission` type.

+## JSON.patch.json
+**Note:** The filename matters for this special type.

+Mutates the given JSON file with a patch.
+For example, a patch could be applied to storyconfig by naming the file `0093B70B9E704CE0.JSON.patch.json`.
+The content of the `JSON.patch.json` file is an RFC6902 format JSON patch.